jamie120/ms4-wild-mile/README.md

 * Accompanying the navbar, a 'My Account' and 'Shopping Bag' button will be present on all pages:
     * My Account (dropdown) ----- Register ----- Login / My Profile ----- Logout

-    * My Account for admin/superuser with contain addition navlinks when logged in:
+      * My Account for admin/superuser contain additional nav links when logged in:
         * Product Management
         * Conversion Listing Management